ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

 {: .warning}

-The resource agent requires the PostgreSQL instances to be already set up, ready to start and slaves ready to replicate.
-Make sure to setup your PostgreSQL master on your preferred node to host the master: during the very first startup of the cluster, PAF detects the master based on its shutdown status.
+The resource agent requires the PostgreSQL instances to be already set up, ready to start and standbys ready to replicate.
+Make sure to setup your PostgreSQL primary on your preferred node to host it: during the very first startup of the cluster, PAF detects the primary based on its shutdown status.

 Moreover, it requires a `recovery.conf` template ready to use.
 You can create a `recovery.conf` file suitable to your needs, the only requirements are: